Bay Horse, Blossom Street

 By 1798, the inn was named the "Bay Horse".
-This name is believed to refer to the horse Bay Malton, who won a major race nearby, at York Racecourse.
+The name is believed to refer to the horse Bay Malton, who won a major race nearby at York Racecourse.
 Some of the windows were altered in the 19th century.
 From 1862 until 1874, the pub and its brewhouse were owned by the Institute of the Blessed Virgin Mary.
 By 1969, the pub was owned by John Smith's Brewery, which restored the ground floor, reusing some of the Victorian fittings.
+As of August 2026, the freehold is owned by Stonegate Pub Company.